 - A social media calendar is a must.
 You can’t be really effective with your social media unless you have a plan that aligns with your goals and integrates with your other marketing efforts.

-- Take advantage of as many features platforms offer.
+- Take advantage of as many features as the platforms offer.
 Their algorithms will reward you for it.

 - Budget for advertising on your art gallery’s best social media channels.